gkorpal/gkorpal.github.io/_drafts/computations-in-higher-arithmetic.md

 # Conclusion

 William Stein has played a great role in starting this [open-source mathematical software revolution](https://gkorpal.github.io/files/rnoti-p540.pdf).
 However, it would have been great if the academic community could understand the value of [open-source Python-based Magma](https://gkorpal.github.io/files/history.pdf).
-It is a shame to waste the talents of brilliant mathematicians to create just another tool for data scientists in form of CoCalc.
 Just like research papers funded by public taxes should be accessible to all for free (like free beer), the softwares needed to do tax-funded research must be accesible to all for free (like free speech).
+Recently, I have came across some papers like ["The Shafarevich conjecture for hypersurfaces in abelian varieties" by Brian Lawrence and Will Sawin](https://arxiv.org/abs/2004.09046) which use Python for computations.